fleetdm/fleet/articles/custom-os-settings.md

 4. To modify the OS setting, first remove the old configuration profile and then add the new one.

+> On macOS, iOS, and iPadOS, removing a configuration profile will remove enforcement of the OS setting.

 Fleet API: API documentation is [here](https://fleetdm.com/docs/rest-api/rest-api#add-custom-os-setting-configuration-profile)

 ### OS settings status